liuziyuan/easy-retrofit-demo/retrofit-spring-boot-starter-sample-single-instance/README.md

 The `@RetrofitBuilder` and `@RetrofitInterceptor` of these two Interfaces are exactly the same, so they will be merged into one Retrofit instance

-Only the prefix of the URL is different, that is, the difference between `/v1` and `v2`.
+Only the prefix of the URL is different, that is, the difference between `/v1` and `v2`, and the HostURL is same `http://localhost:8080` .
 In some cases, this kind of URL does appear in some back-end services.

 In this example, you can find the only instance of Retrofit by injecting RetrofitResourceContext object